Last Updated on August 19, 2023

 The fact that Clouds has expanded beyond its original location to include a taproom in Raleigh and another restaurant in Durham (try the Bavarian Grilled Cheese there!) is a testament to the relentless work of owners Matt, John, and their team.

 You’ll immediately fall in love with the food here, but this Raleigh brewery’s distinction is the self-pour beer wall.
-The concept is catching on with other places we’ve visited, but Clouds was where I saw it first, so they win!
+The concept is catching on with other places we’ve visited, but Clouds was where I saw it first, so they won!

 Our Favorite Beer: Midnight Delight, a nitro stout that combines chocolate malt & cacao nibs.